-The IWA–Forest Industry Long Term Disability (LTD) Plan provides a monthly benefit to members who have exhausted their short-term disability benefits and who are unable to work because of a continuing disability.
+The IWA–Forest Industry Long Term Disability (LTD) Plan provides a monthly benefit to members who have exhausted their short-term disability benefits or WCB wage loss/income continuity benefits and who are unable to work because of a continuing disability.
 The plan covers illness and injuries that occur both on and off the job and provides you with income while you are disabled.
 The LTD plan will provide support while you are recovering and, if appropriate, develop an active rehabilitation program tailored to your individual needs.
-You will also receive extended medical benefits, dental benefits and the LTD Plan will pay your MSP premiums.
+You will also receive extended health and dental benefits.

 Contact the Plan Office.
-Since each situation is unique, it is best to get in touch with one of our LTD Benefits Clerks.
-They can determine if you are eligible to make a claim, and give you the information you need to make your claim.
-Choose Contacts from the menu at the left for how to reach us.
+Since each situation is unique, it is best to get in touch with one of our LTD Benefits Coordinators.
+They can determine if you are eligible to make a claim, and give you the information you need to apply for LTD benefits.
+For ways to reach us, click contact us.

-LTD payments will start once we have received proof of your last payment of Employment Insurance sick benefits from Human Resources Development Canada, or a rejection letter stating that you are not entitled to such illness benefits.
+LTD payments will start once we have received proof of your last payment of Employment Insurance (EI) sickness benefits from Service Canada, or a rejection letter stating that you are not entitled to EI sickness benefits.

-Dental, extended health and provincial medical (MSP in BC) coverage will start the first day of the month which follows your LTD eligibility date.
+Dental and extended health coverage will start the first day of the month which follows your LTD eligibility date.
 If your eligibility date falls on the first of the month, your ancillary benefits would start on that day.
 Late filing rules also apply here, as explained in the answer above.

 First, contact the Plan Office.
-We will require a letter of termination from WCB confirming the start and end dates of your benefits.
-If you have been pensioned by WCB, we would require the termination letter and details of your pension award.
+We will require a letter of termination from WCB confirming the start and end dates of your wage loss/income continuity benefits.
+If you have been pensioned by WCB, we would also require the details of your pension award.

 Once a month, on the last banking date of the month.

 Yes.
-Any CPP disability benefit or WCB pension payment are deducted from your gross benefit.
+Any CPP disability benefit or WCB pension payment are deducted from your gross LTD benefit.

-Effective July 11, 2016, the maximum gross monthly payment is $2,300, less any applicable offsets (for example, CPP Disability benefit or WCB awards; plus taxes withheld.)
-Please contact the Plan Office for further details concerning the IWA - Forest Industry Pension Plan benefit offset.
+Effective September 1, 2022, the maximum gross monthly payment is $2,750, less any applicable offsets (for example, CPP Disability benefit or WCB awards; plus taxes withheld).

 Your LTD benefit entitlement depends on various factors, including your date of disability, your LTD eligibility date and the contribution rate paid by your employer.